kubernetes-sigs/azuredisk-csi-driver/docs/node-driven-attach-detach.md

 The attachment mode is persisted with the volume.
 Changing the feature-gate default or editing a StorageClass does not migrate an existing volume.

-Disabling the gate blocks adoption of new node-driven volumes.
-The driver still recognizes volumes already marked for QAD so that attach, detach, unclaim, and delete cleanup are not stranded.
-Before downgrading to a driver version without QAD support, detach and delete or migrate all node-driven volumes according to the AKS preview rollback procedure.
+The feature gate is required to service existing node-driven volumes, not only to provision new ones.
+If it is disabled, `ControllerPublishVolume` rejects a node-driven volume, and the node stage and unstage operations do not look up its QAD metadata.
+Deletion also skips the proactive QAD unclaim path.

+Keep the gate enabled on both controller and node components until every node-driven volume has been detached and deleted or migrated, and all required QAD unclaim cleanup has completed according to the AKS preview rollback procedure.
+Disable the gate only after that cleanup, and only then downgrade to a driver version without QAD support.

 ## Manually claiming a static disk